davidkhala/delphi-fabric/README.md

 - swarm mode : network server to manage ip:hostname
 - stress test in nodejs: Caliper
 - remove global domain
+- not to use docker-compose and docker stack deploy to run docker services on swarm, use npm dockerode

 ## TODO
 - java sdk and docker-swarm: keep update
 - endorsement policy config